-Get a hardback copy here: All Across The Spectum
+Get a hardback copy here: All Across The Spectrum

-Get the Kindle version here: AATS on Amazon
+Get the Kindle version or hardcopy on Amazon: All Across The Spectrum

 Today was one of those days.
 We got the results back from your PPCD speech assessment.
 They evaluated your ability to communicate.
 If your delays in speech and communication were significant enough, you’d be eligible to attend the special-needs classroom.
 I knew without a shadow of a doubt that you would qualify.
 Still it hit me kinda hard when the speech therapist called back with the results.
 You scored in the 1st and 2nd percentiles for the two speech and communication tests.
 The bottom of the scale.
 “The gap is quite severe”, she said.